InputOutputZ/ATran/README.md

 - Get translation of text from one language to multiple languages.
 Refer to AzureTran@translateText.
 - Produce transliteration of text from one language to another.
 Refer to AzureTran@transliterateTextInformation.
 - Request available languages for translation including list of languages code.
 Refer to AzureTran@translationsAvailable.
 - Request available languages for transliteration including list of available scripts.
-Refer to AzureTran@translationsAvailable.
+Refer to AzureTran@transliterationAvailable.

 ## Laravel Microsoft Translator Integration